 Vitamin and mineral deficiency testing

-Organic chemical compounds are called vitamins when the body cannot make the compound in sufficient quantities.
-Then the compound must be obtained through diet.
-Vitamins are classified by biological and chemical activity, and not by their molecular structure.
-Each vitamin name refers to a number of compounds that all show the same biological activity.
+A substance’s biological and chemical activity, not its molecular structure, classifies it as a vitamin.
+Each vitamin name refers to several compounds that all show the same biological activity.
 The term “vitamin” does not apply to dietary minerals, essential fatty acids, and essential amino acids.

-Dietary minerals are micronutrients that are needed for your body’s proper health.
-A deficiency may be caused by poor diet, impaired uptake of minerals, or a dysfunction in use of the mineral after it is absorbed.
-These deficiencies cause many disorders including anemia and goiter, and may be called by the mineral that is deficient, as zinc deficiency, iron deficiency, and magnesium deficiency.
+Your body needs dietary minerals and micronutrients for proper health.
+So poor diet, faulty uptake of minerals, or dysfunction in use of the mineral after your body absorbs it may cause a deficiency.
+These deficiencies cause many disorders including anemia and goiter.
+They may be named by the deficient mineral, such as a zinc deficiency, an iron deficiency, or a magnesium deficiency.

 Testing for vitamin and mineral deficiency

-Vitamin and nutrition blood tests can detect gluten, minerals, iron, calcium, and other deficiencies, telling you which vitamins you lack and which you are getting enough of through natural sources.
+Basic vitamin and nutrition blood tests can detect gluten, minerals, iron, calcium, and other deficiencies.
+As a result, the tests tell you which vitamins and minerals you lack, and which you are getting enough of naturally.

-A micronutrient test will comprehensively measure essential micronutrients.
-Such a test can provide the basis for a personalized, functional approach in addressing many metabolic disorders and micronutrient deficiencies.
-Based on the test results, your supplements and diet changes will support your comprehensive treatment plan.
+A micronutrient test will measure essential micronutrients.
+Such a test provides the basis for a personalized, functional approach to many metabolic disorders and micronutrient deficiencies.
+As a result, based on the test results, your added supplements and diet changes will support your comprehensive treatment plan.